 Spread rillettes on toasted baguette, sprinkle lightly with freshly cracked black pepper and salt for a quick, easy appetizer.
 For a bold flavor or gourmet appetizer spread the toasts with fig jam; the sweet jam and pork work so well together.

-Preheat an oven to 325F.
+Preheat oven to 325F.

 In a large ovenproof baking dish, mix all the ingredients.

-Cook in the center of the oven it for 3 hours, until the meat is falling apart.
-It is imperative to keep checking the dish to make sure the meat is not drying out as it cooks and add more water if needed.
-If the meat dries out it will be not shred.
+Cook in the center of the oven for 3 hours, until the meat is falling apart.
+It is imperative to keep checking the dish to make sure the meat is not drying out as it cooks; add more water if needed.

 Shred and stir the meat and fat with a large fork until it resembles a chunky, creamy spread, if correctly cooked this will be very easy to do.

-Pour any remaining fat in the cooking dish over the surface which helps to keep the rillettes moist.
+Pour any remaining fat in the cooking dish over the surface to help keep the rillettes moist.

 Chill the pâté for at least 24 hours before serving.

-Classic Pork Rillettes from the French City of Tours are now protected under EU law's PDO status and as such must be made with pork to a particular recipe.
+Classic pork rillettes from the French city of Tours are now protected under EU law's PDO status and as such must be made with pork to a particular recipe.